My Mother’s Influence on My Creative Path (Part 2)

 Sketches of a self-portrait, me as a child, and my great-grandfather. ('80s and '90s)

-This one is -a recreation of Girls in the Garden by Pierre-Auguste Renoir, which I painted during my school art class as a teenager in Sweden.
+A recreation of Girls in the Garden by Pierre-Auguste Renoir, which I painted during my school art class as a teenager in Sweden.

 Comments